-The Long and Farquar Lakes Nutrient Total Maximum Daily Load (TMDL) Report assesses the phosphorus load reductions needed for Long and Farquar Lakes to comply with Minnesota water quality standards.
+The Long and Farquar Lakes Nutrient Total Maximum Daily Load (TMDL) report assesses the phosphorus load reductions needed for Long and Farquar Lakes to comply with Minnesota water quality standards.
 The specific sources of nutrients, target reductions from each source, strategies to achieve the reductions, and the approach to meet the applicable water quality standards for each lake are discussed in the document.
-The city of Apple Valley is working with Bonestroo to prepare the Long and Farquar Lakes Nutrient TMDL Report for the MPCA in partnership with the Vermillion River Joint Powers Organization and Wenck Associates, Inc.

 Map and location

 Long and Farquar Lakes are located in Apple Valley (southern Twin Cities metro area, Dakota County) Vermillion River subwatershed of the Mississippi River - Lake Pepin watershed in the Lower Mississippi River Basin.